McMartin/FRUT/README.md

 - Linux Makefile

+## Contributing

+Contributions to FRUT are very welcomed and you can contribute even if you don't know anything about CMake.
+See the [CONTRIBUTING](CONTRIBUTING.md) file for more details.

 ## License

 FRUT is free software: you can redistribute it and/or modify it under the terms of